Pump-probe spectroscopy of the one-dimensional extended Hubbard model at half filling: Conclusions and outlook

 \section{Conclusions and outlook}

 We explored the pump-probe spectroscopy of the 1DEHM at half filling in an infinite system.
-In the strong-coupling regime, the GS of this model resides in the SDW phase when $U \lesssim 2V$ and in the CDW phase when $U \gtrsim 2V$.
-In the SDW phase, doublons and holons, which is generated by the intense pump pulse, form bound states known as excitons through nonlocal interactions.
+In the strong-coupling regime, the GS of this model resides in the SDW phase when $U \gtrsim 2V$ and in the CDW phase when $U \lesssim 2V$.
+In the SDW phase, doublons and holons, which are generated by the intense pump pulse, form bound states known as excitons through nonlocal interactions.
 In the CDW phase, the charge order dissolves due to photoexcitation.
 The dynamical response in the nonequilibrium state was revealed using the iTEBD method.

 We detected an in-gap state at small $\omega$ in the nonequilibrium optical conductivity for the model with $U=10$ and $V=3$, which resides in the SDW phase.
 This state can be interpreted as the transition between the odd-parity exciton and the even-parity exciton.
 Furthermore, we investigated a stronger interaction model with $U=20$ and $V=6$.
 In addition to this in-gap state originating from the different parity excitons, we discovered that additional peaks appear below and above the excitonic energy.
 The origin of these additional peaks can be understood by examining the single-particle excitation spectra.
-Specifically, the new dispersions appearing above and below the lower Hubbard band after the pump pulse irradiation are associated with these new peaks in the optical conductivity.
-We also observed that the lower Hubbard bands are replicated in a higher energy region, where the energy difference is equal to the excitonic energy.
+Specifically, the new dispersions appearing above and below the LHB after the pump pulse irradiation are associated with these new peaks in the optical conductivity.
+We also observed that the LHB is replicated in a higher-energy region, where the energy difference is equal to the excitonic energy.

 Moreover, we examined the nonequilibrium optical conductivity for the model with $U=10$ and $V=6$, which resides in the CDW phase.
 In this case, we also found an in-gap state after the pump pulse irradiation.
 Additionally, we discovered that the Drude weight becomes finite, suggesting the metallization of the system.
 The origin of this in-gap state can be understood from the single-particle excitation spectra.